ShaneKelly89/IrisDataSet-Project/README.md

 This dictionary was then used for a loop in which the scatter plots were created.
 ![](Images/scatterloop.png)

 The below chart shows potential distributions found on the scatterplots and what they indicate.
-This will be used as a point of reference to help explain the below plots:
+This will be used as a point of reference to help explain the below plots.

+The correlation is said to be positive when the values increase together, while the correlation is said to be negative when the values decrease together.

 ![](Images/scatterplotData.png)